‘Tiger King’ star Jeff Johnson dies aged 58

 The former reptile dealer died after taking his own life in front of his wife in September, Oklaholma police told TMZ.

-An incident report obtained by the publication states Johnson was arguing with his wife in their garage when he attempted to commit suicide.
+An incident report obtained by the publication states Johnson was arguing with his wife in their garage when he attempted to take his own life.

 According to the report, his wife called 911 and Johnson had a pulse when paramedics arrived.
 Johnson was later pronounced dead upon arrival at the hospital.